Principles of Personal Preparedness

 The second example relates to law enforcement or security services.
 In the normal day-to-day functioning of society, there are enough members of the security services to maintain law and order.
 Under extreme situations, such as widespread unrest, this might not be the case.
 The capacity of security services will be under strain, and law enforcement officials might not be able to respond to your call.
 During these cases, you will have to find a way to look after yourself.

 The need to take responsibility for yourself becomes even more important if you have a family or people to care for.
-In stressful situations, your dependants will look to you for help and support.
+In stressful situations, your dependents will look to you for help and support.
 It is, therefore, important to have a plan and be prepared for a situation where outside help may not be available when you need it.
 Take responsibility for your preparedness.

 Principle 2: Have somewhere to go to (as well as a way to get there)